Phalloplasty is a gender-affirming, masculinizing, lower surgery to create a penis, and scrotum.

 What medications will I be prescribed after surgery?

-You will likely receive painkillers and antibiotics to prevent infection.
+You will likely receive painkillers and antibiotics to prevent infection as well as other medications such as muscle relaxants, anti-spasm medications, anti nausea and stool softeners.
 Your surgeon will provide you with a list of medications to avoid around the time of your surgery.

 What dressings will I need to wear?